-Each print is sold with an invoice and a certificate of authenticity.
+Each print is sold with a certificate of authenticity.

 Most of the great French photographers did not number their photographs (Cartier-Bresson, Doisneau, Ronis, Boubat,…).
 The main reason for this is that they started long before we talked about the fine art photography “market” and when collectors started to take an interest in their prints in the 60s and 70s. the galleries did not exist.
 Photographers therefore sold their works directly.

-In addition, they considered there was no objective reason to limit the success of a large image (ex: the kiss of the town hall of Doisneau) and that, conversely, a numbering added nothing. to "weak" images.
-In short, another era, when marketing, fairs and shows had not yet dictated their rules ...
+Moreover, they considered that there was no objective reason to limit the success of a large image (ex: the kiss of the town hall of Doisneau) and that conversely a numbering does not added nothing to the "weak" images.
+In short, another era, where marketing, fairs and shows had not yet dictated their rules...

 VINTAGE, MODERN OR POSTHUME PRINTS